-If you are running WCCP v2 on your routers, you can enable security on the Content Gateway node so that the proxy caching server and your routers can authenticate each other.
-You must enable security for each service group that the router supports individually.
+If you are running WCCP v2, you can enable security on the Content Gateway node so that the proxy and your routers can authenticate each other.
+You must individually enable security for each service group that the router supports.
 You cannot configure a router globally as you would Content Gateway.